 Explanation

-In this example, we display a simple message using the standard namespace.
-By including using namespace std;, it enables us to direct use of cout and endl without prefixing them with std::.
+In this instance, we showcase a basic message utilizing the standard namespace.
+With the addition of using namespace std;, it allows us to directly utilize cout and endl without the need to prefix them with std::.

 Nested Namespaces